+The UIG compliance function fulfils strategic tasks for the entire UNIQA Group:

+Control

+The UIG compliance function is responsible for controlling compliance in the UNIQA Group.
+Its aim is to keep requirements for the compliance functions up to date and compliant with regulatory stipulations.

+Early warning system

+- Identifying and assessing developments (changes, innovations, trends) in the national and international legal and regulatory environment, legally binding/non-binding requirements (e.g. EIOPA pronouncements, IAIS standards), draft laws and ongoing legal proceedings - Providing findings in a suitable form to the local compliance functions - Advising the UNIQA Insurance Group AG Management Board with regard to possible (above-mentioned) developments must be reviewed at least once a year, or more frequently if necessary, to ensure that they are up to date, and must be amended if necessary.

+Internal requirements

+Developing, specifying and issuing compliance-relevant internal regulations (policy, standard, etc.) including instructions for their implementation in the UNIQA Group in order to ensure uniform minimum standards.
+Group compliance rules and regulations

+Training

+Organisation and implementation of (regular) compliance training (e.g. compliance conferences, compliance lectures or presentations) for employees of the local compliance function, with the aim of:

-At Group level, the responsibilities of the compliance function in the UNIQA Group are as follows:
+- Communicating current compliance content - Supporting implementation of the compliance plan - Ensuring the compliance function educational levels in all business units of the UNIQA Group

-- Control: the UIG compliance function is responsible for controlling compliance in the UNIQA Group.
-Its aim is to keep requirements for the compliance functions up to date and compliant with regulatory stipulations. - Early warning system: - Identifying and assessing developments (changes, innovations, trends) in the national and international legal and regulatory environment, legally binding/non-binding requirements (e.g. EIOPA pronouncements, IAIS standards); - Draft laws and ongoing legal proceedings; - o Providing findings in a suitable form to the local compliance functions; - Advising the UIG Management Board with regard to possible (above mentioned) developments; - Internal regulations: developing, specifying and issuing compliance-relevant internal regulations (policy, standard, etc.) including instructions for their implementation in the UNIQA Group in order to ensure uniform minimum standards; - Training: organisation and implementation of (regular) compliance training (e.g. compliance conferences, compliance lectures or presentations) for employees of the local compliance function; - Advising the local management boards or the local compliance function; - Implementing the compliance plan; - Right to be heard or have a say as regards appointment of the local compliance function; - Development and providing tools and methodology to ensure uniform minimum standards for the entire UNIQA Group, such as compliance risk analysis and compliance review, as tools for analysing or monitoring compliance; - Compliance plan: reviewing the compliance plan submitted by the local Compliance Officer and proposing any adjustments; - Implementing (regular) company visits in accordance with the compliance plan; - Compliance reports: compliance reports to the Holding Management Board, the Holding Supervisory Board, the Audit Committee of the Holding Management Board, and the Group Risk Committee.
-The frequency and content of compliance reports are defined in the Group Compliance Policy and the Group Compliance Standard directive.
+Advise local Management Board members and/or the local compliance function on the implementation of internal and external regulations, implementation of the compliance plan.

+Methodology and tools for analysing and verifying compliance

+Development and provision of the following tools and methodology to ensure uniform minimum standards for the entire UNIQA Group (e.g. compliance risk analysis, compliance review, etc.).

+Compliance plan

+The UIG compliance function can specify focal points and minimum content for local compliance plans.
+The UIG compliance function can give its opinion to the local compliance function and propose any changes.

+Implementing (regular) company visits in accordance with the compliance plan

+(Local) review of the current implementation status of the applicable compliance plan in the company in the course of discussions with members of the Management Board, local compliance officers and other employees as well as through inspection of documents and/or random sampling.
+A report is prepared on each company visit and brought to the attention of the local compliance officer and the local Management Board member responsible for compliance.
+Alternatively, the UIG Compliance function may conduct a focused review of a topic area or task of the local compliance function in several business units in addition to or instead of company visits.

+Compliance report (and reporting)

+The UIG compliance function reports quarterly to the Management Board of UNIQA Insurance Group AG, to the Risk Committee of UNIQA Insurance Group AG and to the Supervisory Board of UNIQA Insurance Group AG.
+In addition, the UIG compliance function reports once a year to the Audit Committee of the Supervisory Board of UNIQA Insurance Group AG.